IndigoUnited/spoonjs-www/doc/Guide/sample_application.md

 In the `inner` state, the user has the ability to browse the repository, checking out the code, issues, tags, etc.

 Since this part of the application is somewhat complex, lets do it in a separate module named `Content`.
 To create a module, you can also use the `CLI` by executing `spoon module create <name>`.
-For the name field, type in `Content`.
+For the name field, type in `src/Content`.
 The generated module comes with a controller, a view and a few assets.

 If you analyse the second mockup carefully, you can identify two separate areas: the menu on the left and the current menu item being shown on the right.
 We can easily structure our app thanks to the hierarchical states.
 In this case, our generated `ContentController` will have a state for each menu on the left.